-10 Most Underrated U.S. Cities
+10 Totally Underrated U.S. Cities to Visit This Spring

 We are all aware that the likes of big U.S. cities like Boston, Las Vegas, Miami and San Francisco that boast an endless supply of world-class tourist attractions.
 But what about the rest of the USA?
 This is a huge country, the third biggest on our planet in fact, and an incredibly diverse one at that.
 Without further ado, here’s our top 10 underrated cities for you to add to your travel itineraries.

 This pretty city sits on a bend of the Beaufort River in the heart of South Carolina’s Port Royal Island.
 If you want antebellum charm then you’ll find bags of it here.
 The streets of the historic downtown district are lined with grandiose examples of 19th-century neoclassical mansions.
 Movie buffs will delight in visiting sites from Forest Gump.
 And just a 25-minute drive are the beaches, lagoons and marshland of Hunting Island.

 Who’d have thought that the city that gave us Walmart would be an ideal destination for a cultural getaway.
 For history enthusiasts there’s museums celebrating American art, Native American heritage, the city’s world-famous retailer and everything in between.
 The Downtown Trail takes you through the vibrant city center and the Razorback Greenway runs all the way to downtown Fayettevillle.

 Next time you are in New England, drive straight through Kennebunk and continue along the coastline to Camden.
 Affectionately known as the Jewel of the Coast, it’s a culture vulture’s dream.
 There’s festivals galore such as the US Toboggan Championships and Camden Harbor Arts and Crafts Show.
 Being a port town in Maine there’s also plenty of places to dive fast first into a plate of Maine lobster.